shakfu/cyfaust/docs/build-faust.md

 set ( HTTPDYNAMIC         OFF CACHE STRING  "Include Faust HTTP dynamic library" FORCE )
 ```

-Then was called in a custom target in the main `Makefile` as follows:
+Which is called in a custom target in the main `Makefile` as follows:

 ```make
 interp : updatesubmodules